Updated: Oct 4, 2021

 Having someone close to you diagnosed with Alzheimer’s or Dementia is an upsetting and challenging time, your world can be turned upside down in a matter of months, and you may struggle to deal with it.
 This is all entirely natural.
 Our guide aims to help you understand how you can make slight changes to yours and your loved one's lives to ensure that you are giving the necessary support to your loved one, in a way that doesn’t burn you out.
 After all, as a care-giver, it is important that you are able to remain consistent and well-rested in order to care in the best way possible.

-Of course, there may be circumstances in which you can’t care for your loved one, or because you simply need a break (especially, as caring for somebody with dementia or long-term illness can be extremely exhausting and all-consuming) which is where our supported living services can help.
-At JRH, we provide supported living services which can aid you and your family, from providing home care such as housework, shopping, preparing meals, personal care, laundry, attending appointments, sitting service, and full dementia care.
+Of course, there may be circumstances in which you can’t care for your loved one, or because you simply need a break (especially, as caring for somebody with dementia or long-term illness can be extremely exhausting and all-consuming) which is where our services can help.
+At JRH Support, we provide services which can aid you and your family, from providing home care such as housework, shopping, preparing meals, personal care, laundry, attending appointments, sitting service, and full dementia care.

-Our outreach service has small teams within it that work in specific geographical locations to provide consistency within their care.
+Our Care at Home service has small teams within it that work in specific geographical locations to provide consistency within their care.
 This is so that we are able to maintain the personalisation and relationships previously built up with our support workers and service users.

 Set the scene with familiar items such as dressing your loved one in their own recognisable clothing, spraying their favourite scent or perfume, displaying photos of loved ones throughout the home, maintaining the same routine as they’ve always had, taking them (as far as is possible) to the places that they have always gone to.
 This will give them a sense of belonging, reminding them of themselves, or of a former self that they identify with.
 This is especially important if they’re living in a previous chapter of their life.